mykter/afl-training/docker/README.md

 ----------------
 Fargate has the advantage of being less effort to manage - there is no machine provisioning and each container gets a public IP.
 It also makes container escapes by marauding students less likely and less impactful, though this isn't too important.

 It has the limitation that your containers cannot be privileged, so are missing CAP_PTRACE for debugging and the necessary cgroup privileges for the ASAN script.
-It's still a viable option - ASAN usually works with `-m none`, and debugging is an optional extra part of the workshop.
+It's still a viable option - ASAN usually works with `-m none` and `ASAN_OPTIONS=detect_leaks=0`, and debugging is not the focus of the workshop.

 These limitates aren't present when using ECS with EC2, but the networking limitations of ECS+EC2 outweigh the benefits in my opinion - it's easier to go down the DIY EC2 route.